Paying off a car loan? Make sure you’re reviewing it!

-When it comes to financing of all types, including car loans, it makes financial sense to regularly review what you're actually paying for.
+When it comes to the financing of all types, including car loans, it makes financial sense to regularly review what you're actually paying for.
 If you've been a good payer and built up a good repayment history with your lender, it’s likely that you could benefit from an interest rate reduction.
 On the other hand, you might have a little more disposable income available, and you’re considering paying your loan off faster.

 Start by reviewing your budget

-The first step is to review or setup a budget because it’s so easy to underestimate or even overestimate the repayments that you are able to afford when trying to set up or review your loans.
+The first step is to review or set up a budget because it’s so easy to underestimate or even overestimate the repayments that you are able to afford when trying to set up or review your loans.
 We’re all like that, so excited that we overlook potential problems.
 It’s never too late to pull out the magnifying glass and take a closer look at your budget and find what isn’t working for you.

-What you can do is begin with totalling the costs that your household incurs on a monthly basis, including your running car costs, fuel, oil, etc., but exclude your loan payment.
+What you can do is begin by totalling the costs that your household incurs on a monthly basis, including your running car costs, fuel, oil, etc., but exclude your loan payment.
 Minus this total from your income, and you’ll be left with a good measure of the amount that you can afford to repay on a monthly instalment.

 Adjust the payments to suit your financial position